-- Contact Infection Prevention and Control for discontinuation of additional precautions - For immunocompromised patient, precautions need to be maintained for a longer duration due to prolonged viral shedding.
-Refer to: Infection Prevention and Control Considerations for Immunocompromised Patients - Minimize exposure to immunocompromised patients, children with chronic cardiac or lung disease, nephritic syndrome, neonates.
-These patients should not be cohorted.
+- Contact Infection Prevention and Control for discontinuation of additional precautions For immunocompromised resident, precautions need to be maintained for a longer duration due to prolonged viral shedding.
+Refer to: Infection Prevention and Control Considerations for Immunocompromised Patients - Minimize exposure to immunocompromised residents, children with chronic cardiac or lung disease, nephritic syndrome, neonates.
+These residents should not be cohorted.

+Suspected/Known Disease or Microorganism

+Corynebacterium diphtheriae Toxigenic strain

+Non-toxigenic strain

+Diphtheria - cutaneous or pharyngeal

+Clinical Presentation

-Suspected/Known Disease or Microorganism Corynebacterium diphtheriae - Toxigenic strain Non-toxigenic strain Diphtheria - cutaneous or pharyngeal Clinical Presentation Toxigenic strain: Skin or nasopharyngeal ulcerative lesion (lesions are Non-toxigenic strain: asymmetrical with grayish white membranes surrounded with swelling and redness) Diphtheria - cutaneous or pharyngeal: Cutaneous (skin) or nasopharyngeal ulcerative lesions.
+Non-toxigenic strain: Skin or nasopharyngeal ulcerative lesion (lesions are asymmetrical with grayish white membranes surrounded with swelling and redness)

+Diphtheria - cutaneous or pharyngeal: Cutaneous (skin) or nasopharyngeal ulcerative

+Toxigenic strain: lesions.
 Nasopharyngeal lesions are asymmetric with grayish white membranes.

+Infectious Substances How it is Transmitted

+Lesion drainage and/or nasopharyngeal secretions Direct contact, indirect contact and large droplets

+Precautions Needed

-Infectious Substances How it is Transmitted Lesion drainage and/or nasopharyngeal secretions Direct contact, indirect contact and large droplets Precautions Needed Toxigenic strain: Contact and Droplet Precautions Non-toxigenic strain: Routine Practices Diphtheria - cutaneous or pharyngeal: Contact Precautions - Cutaneous Droplet Precautions - Pharyngeal Duration of Precautions Toxigenic strain: Until two cultures from skin lesions and/or both nose and throat cultures are negative Diphtheria - cutaneous or pharyngeal: Until after antimicrobial therapy is complete AND two cultures from skin lesions and/or both nose and throat cultures, collected at least 24 hours apart, are negative
+Toxigenic strain: Droplet and Contact Precautions

+Non-toxigenic strain: Routine Practices

+Diphtheria - cutaneous or pharyngeal: Contact Precautions - Cutaneous

+Droplet Precautions - Pharyngeal

+Duration of Precautions

+Toxigenic strain: Until two cultures from skin lesions and/or both nose and throat cultures are negative

+Diphtheria - cutaneous or pharyngeal: Until after antimicrobial therapy is complete AND two cultures from skin lesions and/or both nose and throat cultures, collected at least 24 hours apart, are negative